1solation/python-aws-serverless-cdk-template/README.md

 Prerequisites:

 - Docker installed locally
-- VS Code instaleld locally
+- VS Code installed locally

 Use this template to start a python project within a development container.